SHNakajima/SHNakajima/README.md

 - 🔭 I'm currently working on web application projects from scratch
 - 🌱 I'm always learning and improving my skills in various programming languages
 - 💼 Open for exciting web development opportunities
-- 💬 Ask me about web application architecture, PHP, JavaScript, or any programming language!
 - ⚡ Fun fact: I can quickly pick up new programming languages and technologies

 ## 🛠 Technologies & Tools